jtcurlin/PowerPlatform-DataverseClient-Python/README.md

 - `create` always returns a list of GUIDs (1 for single, N for bulk).
 - `update` always returns `None`.
 - Bulk update chooses broadcast vs per-record by the type of `changes` (dict vs list).
-- `delete` returns `None` for single-record delete and the BulkDelete async job ID for multi-record delete.
+- `delete` returns `None` for single-record delete and sequential multi-record delete, and the BulkDelete async job ID for multi-record BulkDelete.
-- By default multi-record delete doesn't wait for the async job to complete.
-User can optionally wait for the job to complete.,klmmm
+- BulkDelete doesn't wait for the delete job to complete.
+It returns once the async delete job is scheduled.
 - Paging and SQL operations never mutate inputs.
 - Metadata lookups for logical name stamping cached per entity set (in-memory).